marxanweb/docs/user.md

 Admin users have the most privilages in Marxan Web and have full access to all features including managing users.
 Each server will have at least one admin user and this role is responsible for managing access for all of the other registered users.
 Administration of Marxan Web is covered in more detail in the [Administrator Documentation](admin.html).

 ### The User menu
 The User menu allows you to view and update information on the currently logged on user and to set general settings for Marxan Web.
-Hovering over the User menu will show you the username of the currently logged on user and their role.
-The items in the menu below are described in the following sections.
+Click on the user name to show the User menu.
+The items in the menu are described in the following sections.

 #### Settings
 The Settings window provides access to general settings for the Marxan Web tool and these settings are saved between sessions.